mmoses1127/VoidCrosser/README.md

 ```
 ### A keystate hash allows for smooth player movement without initial keypress lag

+Key holds were required for player movement and for holding onto objects in the game.
+I found that there was an inital lag of a fraction of a second when initiating and sustaining movement with a keydown event listener.
+I solved this problem by creating a sort of proxy listener system in the form of a keystate hash, which contained boolean state values for all relevant action keys.
+On keydown, I assigned the key's value to true, and performed the inverse upon keyup.
+Actions are triggered and sustained smoothly by running the key's action on each animation frame if the key's value in the keystate has is true.

+###game_view.js

 ```
 this.keyState = { ' ': false, 'ArrowLeft': false, 'ArrowRight': false, 'ArrowUp': false, 'ArrowDown': false, }